RaspiRepo/Renesas-S3A7-SSP1.2.0/README.md

 # Renesas-S3A7-SSP1.2.0

-In this tutorial, you will learn how to update latest Board Support Package(BSP) version 1.2.0 for Renesas S3A7 Fast Prototyping board.
+In this tutorial, you will learn to upgrade/install latest Board Support Package(BSP) version 1.2.0 for Renesas S3A7 Fast Prototyping board.

-This allows develop Internet of things application using Renesas Synergy Software Platform (SSP)1.2.0 or above driver/frameworks.
+This allows developers to create application like Internet of things (IoT) using Renesas Synergy Software Platform (SSP)1.2.0 or above driver/frameworks.

 # Prerequisites:

 1) S3A7 IoT Fast Prototyping Kit including the J-Link debugger.
 Product details

 https://www.renesas.com/en-us/products/software-tools/boards-and-kits/renesas-synergy-kits/renesas-synergy-s3a7-prototyping-kit.html